chaoshades/rmvx-ebjb-battle-commands/README.md

 # rmvx-ebjb-battle-commands
-Adds customizable battle commands to the EBJB Battle System.
+Adds customizable battle commands and auto-battle to the EBJB Battle System.

 ## Table of contents